camlab-ethz/GEMS/README.md

 PDBbind CleanSplit is a refined training dataset for binding affinity prediction models that is based on PDBbind and has been filtered to reduce redundancy and train-test data leakage into the CASF benchmark datasets.
 The dataset split is available in `PDBbind_data/PDBbind_data_split_cleansplit.json`.

 * **Precomputed Datasets:**  <br />
-Precomputed datasets for **PDBbind CleanSplit**, the full **PDBbind database** (v.2020), and the **CASF benchmarks** are available on [Zenodo](https://doi.org/10.5281/zenodo.14260171).
+Precomputed datasets for **PDBbind CleanSplit**, the full **PDBbind database** (v.2020), and the **CASF benchmarks** are available on [Zenodo](https://doi.org/10.5281/zenodo.15482796).
 For details on the available datasets, refer to [GEMS Variants and Datasets](docs/GEMS_variants_and_datasets.md).

 * **Filtering Algorithm:**  <br />
 The filtering algorithm that created PDBbind CleanSplit is included in this repository.
 To run the algorithm, refer to [Filtering Instructions](docs/dataset_filtering.md).

 * **Pairwise Similarity Matrices for PDBbind:** <br />
-The pairwise Tanimoto similarities, TM-scores and pocket-aligned ligand RMSD values for all PDBbind complexes can be downloaded from Zenodo (https://doi.org/10.5281/zenodo.14260171).
+The pairwise Tanimoto similarities, TM-scores and pocket-aligned ligand RMSD values for all PDBbind complexes can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.15482796).
 See [Filtering Instructions](docs/dataset_filtering.md). <br /> <br />

 ## Search Algorithm for Detecting Data Leakage
 Some deep-learning-based binding affinity prediction models are outperformed on the CASF benchmarks by a simple search algorithm.
 This algorithm identifies the most structurally similar training complexes in PDBbind and averages their affinities.
-The performance of this algorithm is significantly reduced when tested on PDBbind CleanSplit, a refined dataset specifically designed to eliminate data leakage into the CASF benchmark datasets. <br />
+The performance of this algorithm is significantly reduced when tested on PDBbind CleanSplit, a refined dataset specifically designed to eliminate data leakage into the CASF benchmark datasets. <br /> <br />
-To test the performance of the search algorithm, first download the precomputed similarity matrices and the index file from Zenodo (https://doi.org/10.5281/zenodo.14260171) and save them at the following location:
+To test the performance of the search algorithm, first download the precomputed similarity matrices from [Zenodo](https://doi.org/10.5281/zenodo.15482796) and save them at the following location:

-- `PDBbind_data/similarity/pairwise_similarity_matrix/pairwise_similarity_compleses.json`
+- `pairwise_similarity_matrices/pairwise_similarity_complexes.json`
-- `PDBbind_data/similarity/pairwise_similarity_matrix/pairwise_similarity_tanimoto.hdf5`
+- `pairwise_similarity_matrices/pairwise_similarity_matrix_tanimoto.npy`
-- `PDBbind_data/similarity/pairwise_similarity_matrix/pairwise_similarity_tm_scores.hdf5`
+- `pairwise_similarity_matrices/pairwise_similarity_matrix_tm.npy`
-- `PDBbind_data/similarity/pairwise_similarity_matrix/pairwise_similarity_rmsd_ligand.hdf5`
+- `pairwise_similarity_matrices/pairwise_similarity_matrix_rmsd.npy`

 Then, navigate to the `PDBbind_search_algorithm/` directory and execute the following commands: